 What are payment gateways?

 Payment gateways are services that process card payments for e-Commerce stores.
 Payment gateways enable these transactions by transferring payment information between e-Commerce websites and banking service providers.
 It can also help customers to estimate the scale of the business through the number of payment gateways it offers.

 Why are there so many payment gateways?

-You have probably heard of Paypal, Amazon Pay, Strife, Sage Pay, etc. They are all payment gateways, but why are there so many of them?
+You have probably heard of Paypal, Amazon Pay, Strife, Opayo (formerly Sage Pay), etc. They are all payment gateways, but why are there so many of them?
 Imagine this, your customers might come from different countries, each has a preferred method of payment.
 Yet, you only support Paypal.
 Although Paypal is great and popular, not everyone uses it.
 Geographic, linguistic and cultural factors influence the choice of payment methods that customers use.
 If businesses want to be a multinational or global online retailer, adding more payment gateways to their stores helps them gain access to a larger market base.

 Redirect payment gateways

 After customers proceed to checkout with their cart, the site takes them to a secured payment page hosted by the payment service provider (PSP) to complete payment.
 The PSP will verify the validity of the card and perform authorization.
 Upon completion, the customers will be redirected back to the e-Commerce site.

 A more common type of redirect payment integration is IFrame, which shrinks the payment page to fit inside the checkout page.
 This offers a more friendly look while still functions as a standard redirect method.

 PSP are trusted worldwide and they comply well with security requirements.
 Using redirect payment gateways helps the customers to feel more confident as their information are in the hands of those who are well-known for handling them securely.